openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

             Services](http://msdn.microsoft.com/en-us/library/cc535017(v=EXCHG.80).aspx) .
 Some evolution hackers sat together during GUADEC 2010 and discussed on the focus areas which our community users as well as corporates would be interested in.
           Exchange Web Services was on top of the list and David Woodhouse kick-started the work at the same time!
-The development went on in Davidâ€™s repo - [http://git.infradead.org/evolution-ews.git](http://git.infradead.org/evolution-ews.git) and you can watch out the progress there..
+The development went on in David’s repo - [http://git.infradead.org/evolution-ews.git](http://git.infradead.org/evolution-ews.git) and you can watch out the progress there..

 <table cellpadding="0" cellspacing="0" border="0" width="30%" summary="manufactured viewport for HTML img" ><tr >